Article: Finasteride Topical Solution - What is the Perfect Dose?

 Finasteride Topical Solution - What is the Perfect Dose?

-Oral Finasteride is a well-established and effective treatment for men with androgenic alopecia (AGA), but therapy is not always acceptable to patients due its side effects.
-The side effects which may be experienced from oral Finasteride include:
+Oral Finasteride is a well-established and effective treatment for men with androgenic alopecia (AGA), but oral dosing comes with some risky side effects.
+The side effects that may be experienced from oral Finasteride include:

 • Reduced sperm count